gridiron-zone/huddle/x/posts/spec/02-concepts.md

 The section id specifies the id of the subspace section where the post is placed.

 ### ID
 A post id is the unique identifier of that post within the subspace.
-Each post id is generated automatically when handling a `MsgCreatePost` and can be used along with the subspace id itself to uniquely identify a post within Desmos.
+Each post id is generated automatically when handling a `MsgCreatePost` and can be used along with the subspace id itself to uniquely identify a post within Huddle.

 ### External ID (Optional)
 A post external id is an optional text field that can be useful to developers that want to link this post to an external data storage.
 As an example, if a developer wants to store the post content on their own data storage what they can do is use the external id field to tell how the content should be retrieved.